 Some of the key vendors profiled in this report include International Business Machines Corporation, RF Code, Zebra Technologies Corporation, Hewlett-Packard, GAO RFID, Omni-ID, Alien Technology Corporation.

-The World Data Center RFID Market - Opportunities and Forecast, 2014 - 2022 report by Intense Research is a second report on the global RFID data center market.
+The World Data Center RFID Market - Op…cast, 2014 - 2022 report by Intense Research is a second report on the global RFID data center market.
 While it covers the entire global market like the aforementioned report, this one focuses heavily on regions in which RFID is most popular, such as North America, Europe, Asia-Pacific, and LAMEA.
 According to the report, applications in BFSI, healthcare, informations technology, telecommunications and retail are expected to help the market grow significantly in the years to come.
 There are also hurdles faced by the RFID data center, which are also analyzed in this report.
 For a complete list of market drivers and challenges, click the link and purchase the report.

 For more information: